View WESLEY HUMPHRIES's Obituary on ocala.com and share memories

 HUMPHRIES, WESLEY W.

 Wesley W. Humphries, 58, of Ocala, FL passed away on Monday, March 25, 2019 at his home.
-Wes was born in Charleston, SC and moved to this area 2001 from Ft.
-Lauderdale, FL.
 Wes owned All Weather Heating and Cooling here in Ocala, He enjoyed his time with his family and taking trips trying to see if lady luck would smile on him.

 He is survived by his son, Dylan W. Humphries of Ocala, FL; life partner, Jina Humphries of Ocala, FL; sisters, Darlene Humphries, Denise Cook; brothers, Monty and Merrill Guice; and a host of many friends.